dcos/examples/1.8/kong/README.md

 ## Prerequisites

-- A running DC/OS 1.8 cluster with at least 1 node having at least 1.3 CPUs and 1 GB of RAM available.
+- A running DC/OS 1.8 cluster with 1.3 CPUs and 1 GB of RAM available.
 - Marathon-LB installed
 - Postgresql installed

 ## Install Postgresql

 First install a postgresql database in your DC/OS cluster using the existing Universe package.
-Configure the package by creating a file called `options.json` with following contents:
+Configure the package by creating a file called `options.json` with following:

 ```json
 {